-3 The Privacy Principles
+The Privacy Principles

-3.1 Applying the privacy principles in NSW
+Applying the privacy principles in NSW

-NSW Treasury is guided by sections 8 to 19 of the PPIP Act and Schedule 1 to the HRIP Act.
+Sections 8 to 19 of the PPIP Act and Schedule 1 to the HRIP Act set the privacy standards public sector agencies are expected to follow when dealing with personal information.

-Sections 8 to 19 of the PPIP Act provide set privacy standards that public sector agencies are expected to follow when dealing with personal information.
-They are the information protection principles (IPPs) and they govern the collection, retention, accuracy, use and disclosure of personal information, including rights of access and correction.
+Twelve information protection principles (IPPs) govern the collection, retention, accuracy, use and disclosure of personal information, including rights of access and correction.